-- On training data, the weights w are tested against a cost function L. The cost function, also called loss function, reflects the performance measure. - Based on $L(\mathbf{w})$, w is adapted to create the next model y'. - The adaptation relies on an optimization procedure.
+- On training data, the weights w are tested against a loss function L. The loss function is a cost function that reflects the performance measure. - Based on $L(\mathbf{w})$, w is adapted to create the next model y'. - The adaptation relies on an optimization procedure.